Jaxelr/code-journal/content/docker/sqlserver.md

 To check if the container is accepting connections you can check the logs:

 `docker logs sql_2019 | tail -n 10`

+## Known issues

+While working with the Appveyor CI i ran into the following error:

+`sqlservr: This program requires a machine with at least 2000 megabytes of memory.`

+This is a known issue on the [mssql-docker repo](https://github.com/Microsoft/mssql-docker/issues/293)

+As a workaround, i tested the image using the following [repository](https://github.com/justin2004/mssql_server_tiny) and it works as intended.

+As another workaround, use the github ci, since it does not have the same limitation.